drduh/YubiKey-Guide/SECENV.md

 - Adding entropy sources
 - Importing keys

+### 2.1 Installing Offline Packages
-**Example.** After booting into the secure environment, the user proceeds to verify the SHA256 checksums of the previously GPG-verified APK packages stored in the boot partition.
+After booting into the secure environment, the user proceeds to verify the SHA256 checksums of the previously GPG-verified APK packages stored in the boot partition.
 Once verified, the user issues they following command within the package subdirectory to install them:

 ```shell
 $ apk --allow-untrusted --force-non-repository add *.apk
 ```

+### 2.2 GPG Environment
-The user can now begin working with GPG and smart cards in their new environment:
+The user can now begin [working with GPG](https://github.com/drduh/YubiKey-Guide?tab=readme-ov-file#prepare-gnupg) and smart cards in their new environment:

 ```shell
 $ gpg --import yubikey.pub